Introduction to Internship - A step-by-step Guide

 A district wants to hire me as a teacher, but I am not in a credential program yet.
 What do I need to do to get an internship credential?

 It is important to note that due to state pre-service and exam requirements, admission to a credential program will not make you immediately eligible for an intern credential.
 The pre-service course list for each program can be viewed in the Pre-Service Courses page.
-We have also created a step-by-step guide to help you navigate the process; see below.
+We have also created the step-by-step guide below to help you navigate the process:

 - Bachelor’s Degree from a regionally accredited college/university